kartoFlane/superluminal2/skels/common/readme_changelog.txt

 Changelog

+2.1.0b:
+- Fixed a crash caused by the editor sometimes attempting to access already deleted elements
+- Door orientation toggle button ("Horizontal") now is disabled when changing the door's orientation would cause it to collide with another door.
+- Fixed the editor failing to load ships with custom interior image for the cloaking system, that had no matching glow image
+- Fixed glow selection dialog sometimes listing repeated entries
+- Glow selection dialog now lists its entries in alphanumerical order
+- Fixed glows being deletable
+- Fixed a crash related to drone selection
+- Fixed glows sometimes not being properly disposed when closing / loading another ship

 2.1.0a:
 - Fixed a bug that would prevent the editor from loading some of the default settings when the program was started for the first time.